YashKapoor1102/AmazinOnlineBookstore/README.md

 * Recommendations Controller

 ## Milestone 3 : Final demo
-For the final version of the project, all minor details like error handling and webpage appearance will be improved.
+For the final version of the project, all minor details like error handling and webpage appearance were improved.
+Users are now able to select the quantity of books that they would like to purchase and, before checkout, view the total cost in their cart.
+Purchasing a book multiple times, and viewing purchased books as well as recommendations via a button is also permitted.

 ### Completed Components:
-* Upgrade Error Handling for shoppingCart Functionality
+* Upgraded Error Handling for shoppingCart Functionality
-* Upgrade User Registration
+* Upgraded User Registration
-* Improve Checkout Functionality
+* Improved Checkout Functionality
-* Update Recommendations
+* Updated Recommendations function
+* Updated Unit Tests

 # UML Diagram of Project